 Donelien v Liberata UK Ltd EWCA Civ 129

-If you are affected by concerns relating to mental health in the work place, call one of our employment experts today – Karen Bristow on 01256 305508 or Sophie Keene on 01256 305534.
+If you are affected by concerns relating to mental health in the work place, call our employment expert today – Karen Bristow on 01256 305508.

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.